Will Congress act on guns after Sandy Hook, Buffalo, Uvalde?

-WASHINGTON (AP) — Senate Majority Leader Chuck Schumer swiftly set in motion a pair of firearms background-check bills Wednesday in response to the school massacre in Texas.
+WASHINGTON (AP) — Senate Majority Leader Chuck Schumer swiftly set in motion a pair of background-check bills for gun buyers Wednesday in response to the school massacre in Texas.
 But the Democrat acknowledged Congress' unyielding rejection of previous legislation to curb the national epidemic of gun violence.

 Schumer implored his Republican colleagues to cast aside the powerful gun lobby and reach across the aisle for even a modest compromise bill.
 But no votes are being scheduled.